Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Methodology

 Based on the manual verification of the samples, we calculated the precision values per law, as listed in Table~\ref{tab:data-manual-precision}, using the following formulation: $precision=\frac{relevant\_retrieved\_cases}{all\_retrieved\_cases}$~\citep{buckland1994relationship}, where we consider relevant issues that refer to privacy laws.
 In the table, we are also reporting the confidence interval for the proportion of relevant cases.
 Irrelevant issues for the case of GDPR were indicating other systems' descriptions or texts that included the term GDPR~\citep{ElasticPress3316,matomo-for-wordpress826}.
 For CCPA, among the false positives we found irrelevant cases, where the CCPA law was indicated as part of a job advert~\citep{software-engineering6892}.
 Cases like this one are difficult to detect without manual analysis.
-For the Data Protection Act, there were some cases that were referring to laws of other countries (besides the UK DPA), but we kept them as relevant, since they also refer to privacy legislation, e.g., in the issue with title: ``\emph{Data Protection Act (RGPD) in France}"~\citep{openNDS62}.
-Generic keywords, such as Data Protection Act, are overall less helpful in identifying the exact law.
+For the Data Protection Act, there were some cases that were referring to laws of other countries (besides the UK DPA).
+17 issues had references to Kenya/Rwanda/Uganda (4 cases), India (3 cases), Mauritius, Ghana, Singapore, Canada, Switzerland, Germany, Australia, Denmark, France, PDPA without being more specific (1 case each), while 19 issues were unclear (i.e., it was not feasible to exclude UK DPA or find indication of a specific country).
+We kept the cases that were not EU-based as relevant, because they still concern privacy law compliance discussions, e.g., in the issue with title: ``\emph{Create legal resource for India (IN) and the Digital Personal Data Protection Act (2023)}"~\citep{openNDS62}.
+The Data Protection Act keyword is less specific than the other law terms used in the study.
 For CPRA, a large number of irrelevant cases were found compared to the other laws due to the other uses of the abbreviation.